 The first feature film shot in Hollywood, D.W.
-Griffith‘s In Old California, was filmed in near Hollywood and Vine for William Kennedy Dickson‘s New Jersey-based Biograph Company in 1910.
-The first film studio was studio in Hollywood was the Nestor Motion Picture Company‘s, which began operation in 1911 at the corner of Gower and Sunset — an area which soon after came to be known as Gower Gulch.
+Griffith‘s In Old California was filmed in near Hollywood and Vine for William Kennedy Dickson‘s New Jersey-based Biograph Company in 1910.
+The first film studio in Hollywood was the Nestor Motion Picture Company‘s, which began operation in 1911 at the corner of Gower and Sunset — an area which soon after came to be known as Gower Gulch.
 By 1915, Hollywood had overtaken New York City as the US’s capital of film production.

 With the rise of Hollywood’s importance came a dramatic rise in its skyline.
-Before 1922, the tallest building in Hollywood was the four story Hillview Apartment building.
-By the end of the decade, the multi-story Broadway Hollywood Building, Christie Hotel, Equitable Building, First National Bank of Hollywood, Hollywood Guaranty Building, Hollywood Plaza Hotel, Hollywood Roosevelt Hotel, Hollywood Storage Building, Knickerbocker Hotel, Yucca Vine Tower, and Taft Building had arisen in a flurry of development and Hollywood thus acquired its own proper downtown, distinct from Downtown Los Angeles and separated by by nine kilometers.
+Before 1922, the tallest building in Hollywood was the four-story Hillview Apartment building.
+By the end of the decade, the multi-story Broadway Hollywood Building, Christie Hotel, Equitable Building, First National Bank of Hollywood, Hollywood Guaranty Building, Hollywood Plaza Hotel, Hollywood Roosevelt Hotel, Hollywood Storage Building, Knickerbocker Hotel, Yucca Vine Tower, and Taft Building had arisen in a flurry of development and Hollywood thus acquired its own proper downtown, distinct from Downtown Los Angeles and separated by nine kilometers.